AshV/AshV.github.IO/_posts/2019-11-26-Retrieve-Field-Change-History-AuditDetail-Dynamics-365-RetrieveAttributeChangeHistory.markdown

 ### Function to get and parse field history

-Below code is using **FormattedValues** which retrieve user redable component out of OptionSet and EntityReference fields, this can be modifield according to your requirements.
+Below code is using **FormattedValues** which retrieve user readable component out of OptionSet and EntityReference fields, this can be modifield according to your requirements.

 ```csharp
 public static List<FieldHistory> GetFieldHistory(string entityLogicalName, Guid recordId, string fieldName, IOrganizationService service)